JvanKatwijk/dab-cmdline/README.md

 	The use of Python as GUI

 Current experiments are being done to interface the library to Python 3.
-A wrapper for the API is to be found in the file dab-python.cpp and a simple Python program was written to control the library through this interface and to process the resulting sound samples.
+A wrapper for the API is to be found in the file dab-python.cpp and a simple Python program (not included, available on request) was written to control the library through this interface and to process the resulting sound samples.

+Default the Python interface is not included in the library.
 In order to include the wrapper in the library, one has to uncomment PYTHON in the CMakeLists.txt file (and adapt the path name(s) in the CMakeLists.txt file.

 The results are as yet not completely satisfactory: the current experiment uses the soundDevice.py software, and while there is sound, there is too much stuttering to enjoy the result.
 The stuttering is probably due to the pretty large amounts of callbacks that are to be executed and the in-between buffering that is done between the callback from the dab-library and the callback from the soundDevice software.